THE GEORGIA COAST: 47 AMAZING THINGS TO DO ON AND NEAR THE BARRIER ISLANDS

 THE GEORGIA SEA TURTLE CENTER

-Visitors tour the museum, learning about sea turtle life such as how they lay their eggs and how ocean pollution affects them.
-Turtle stamp stations guide kids through the exhibits and keep younger ones interested in the educational aspect of the center.
+Tour the museum, learn about the lives of sea turtles, and get an up-close look at doctors working on rehabbing sea turtles.
 After touring the exhibits, head to the second building to see the turtle rehabilitation tanks.
 The story of each turtle and their journey from illness and rehabilitation are mounted next to their tank.

 DRIFTWOOD BEACH